SachinVarghese/telma/README.md

 ## TELMA - Toolkit Evaluator for Language Model Agents

-> Equip your language model agents or AI assistants with the best set of tool definitions.
+> Equip language model agents with the right set of tool definitions

 ### Abstract